PcapPlusPlus/pcapplusplus.github.io/docs/features.md

         return 1;
     }

-    // read the first (and only) packet from the file pcpp::RawPacket rawPacket;
+    // read the first packet from the file (in this case the
+    // file contains only one packet)
+    pcpp::RawPacket rawPacket;
     if (!reader.getNextPacket(rawPacket))
     {